Iran accuses Saudi warplanes of attacking its embassy in Yemen

 While Riyadh sees the Houthis as a proxy for bitter regional rival Iran to expand its influence, the Houthis deny this and say they are fighting a revolution against a corrupt government and Gulf Arab powers beholden to the West.

-(Reporting by Bozorgmehr Sharafedin in Dubai, Angus McDowall in Riyadh and Mohammed Ghobari in Cairo; Writing by Yara Bayoumy; Editing by William Maclean, Hugh Lawson and James Dalgleish)
+(Reporting by Bozorgmehr Sharafedin in Dubai, Angus McDowall in Riyadh and Mohammed Ghobari in Cairo; writing by Yara Bayoumy; editing by William Maclean and Hugh Lawson)